Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Very interesting: For some reason, butchers own the most gold.
+#### 💬You: Very interesting: For some reason, butchers own the most gold.
 How much gold do different inhabitants have on average, depending on their state (friendly, ...)?
 ```sql
 SELECT state, AVG(gold) FROM INHABITANT GROUP BY state;
 ```